svc333/overview/compare-infra.md

 ## Compute differentiators
 {: #compare-compute}

-See the following table for the high-level compute differences between classic and VPC.
+See the following table for the differences in compute between classic and VPC.
 The various differentiators are listed in the Category column, and the descriptions are listed in the Classic infrastructure and VPC infrastructure columns.

 | Category   |  Classic infrastructure   | VPC infrastructure |
 | ---------- | ------------------------- | ------------------ |